Neurological Diagnostic Procedures

 Electromyography (EMG)/nerve conduction study (NCS)

 This diagnostic procedure examines the health of muscles and nerves in the peripheral nervous system, which can reveal nerve dysfunction, muscle dysfunction or problems with nerve-to-muscle signal transmission.
 The examination consists of a nerve conduction study (NCS) using surface electrodes to measure the strength and speed of signals traveling along a nerve.
-This is followed by inserting a needle electrode directly into the muscle to measure and record electrical activity within the muscle.
+This is followed by the insertion of a needle electrode directly into the muscle to measure and record electrical activity within the muscle.

 Symptoms of a nerve condition that may be diagnosed via electromyography include: